 The largest of these deductions are those for home mortgage interest, property taxes, and state income tax.
 For this reason, homeowners usually itemize, while renters often do not.

 However, most of these expenses cannot be deducted in full.
-Instead, they are subject to special limitations—for example, medical expenses can be deducted only to the extent that they exceed 7.5% of your adjusted gross income (AGI) (10% for 2013 and later), and job expenses to the extent they exceed 2% of AGI.
+Instead, they are subject to special limitations—for example, medical expenses can be deducted only to the extent that they exceed 10% of your adjusted gross income (AGI), and job expenses to the extent they exceed 2% of AGI.
 Consequently, you may find that few or none of your personal expenses are deductible.

 You must choose whether to itemize or take the standard deduction each year.
 The IRS won’t tell you what’s in your best interest—it doesn’t care if you make the wrong choice and overpay your taxes.
 You (or your tax preparer) must decide.
-Obviously, you should itemize if it will give you a larger total deduction than the standard deduction.
-For example, for 2012, if you’re a single taxpayer, you should itemize if your itemized deductions are worth more than $5,950.
-If you’re married and file jointly, you should itemize if your itemized deductions are more than $11,900.
+Obviously, you should itemize if it will give you a larger total deduction than the standard deduction for that year.

 Unfortunately, many people get it wrong.
 Failing to itemize personal deductions is the single biggest mistake people make when they do their taxes.
 According to a recent Government Accountability Office report, as many as 2.2 million taxpayers overpay their taxes by an average of $610 per year because they fail to itemize their deductions.